kankankankankankan/github-trending/README.md

 ## C#

+* 【2025-05-01】[microsoft / Generative-AI-for-beginners-dotnet](https://github.com/microsoft/Generative-AI-for-beginners-dotnet) - Five lessons, learn how to really apply AI to your .NET Applications
 * 【2025-04-29】[intro-skipper / intro-skipper](https://github.com/intro-skipper/intro-skipper) - Fingerprint audio to automatically detect and skip intro/credit sequences in Jellyfin
 * 【2025-04-22】[dotnet / macios](https://github.com/dotnet/macios) - .NET for iOS, Mac Catalyst, macOS, and tvOS provide open-source bindings of the Apple SDKs for use with .NET managed languages such as C#
 * 【2025-04-01】[BedrockLauncher / BedrockLauncher](https://github.com/BedrockLauncher/BedrockLauncher) -